 You reach the summit of Mera Peak latest by 9 to 10 AM.
 Enjoy stunning views of the five highest mountains in the world Mount Everest(8848m), Kanchenjunga(8586m), Lhotse(8516m), Makalu(8481m) and Cho Oyu (8201m).
 You have done it!
 Savor this moment of achievement and capture the wonderful views in your camera.
 Spend 5 to 10 minutes at the summit and later head down to High Camp.
 Drink something hot(tea, coffee, soup) to warm yourself.
 Later have lunch, and make a quick descent (2 to 3 hours) from Mera High Camp camp and trek to Khare.
 This has been a tiring day.
 Once you reach the teahouse, you celebrate your achievement and later take a well-deserved rest.
 Overnight in Khare.

 A reserved day for summit incase our summit bid on Day 12 gets cancelled due to bad weather or ill health.
-This day can also be used for emergencies like flight delay, bad weather or any unforeseen event that may lead us to cancel a day.
+This day can also be used for emergencies like flight delay or any unforeseen event that may lead us to cancel a day during our trip.
 If everything rolls out as planned, this extra day can be used on the trail, to go a little bit a slow and explore some more places on the trail.
 Or you can this extra day in sightseeing in Kathmandu.

 From Khare we walk down a forested path to Kothe.
 There are no views of mountains as the trail is shaded by a dense overgrowth.
 We descend on this trail and reach Kothe in the Hinku Valley.
 Overnight in Kothe.